 We had determined to reach the continent of Asia, but with a meticulous plan elaborated.
 Although we had attempted to be accurate in our calculations, we would require proper assistance, from the locals of that frigid and remote area of the world.

-Therefore, amongst the members of the crew, there were several Inuits aboard, who had joined the expedition.
+Therefore, amongst the members of the crew aboard of tenacious Canadians, Scotsmen, Irish, Russians, and naturally Englishmen with their leed or Babeldom, were several Inuits aboard, who had joined the expedition.
 We had paid them handsomely, for their active involvement in the voyage, and were very eager to know of their intuitive prowess.

 There was a doubt whether or not I was experienced enough in my credentials to be second in command.
 However, Captain Barnaby had received excellent recommendations, about my public persona.

-He thought I was befitting of this opportune moment, but I would have to prove myself through my merits and actions.
-I had prepared myself studiously for this fascinating expedition, and was emboldened by the historical relevance of its many treasures.
+He thought I was befitting of this opportune moment, but I would have to prove myself through my just merits and actions.
+I had prepared myself studiously for this fascinating expedition, and was emboldened by the historical relevance of its conceivable treasures.

-Thereafter, I spent the previous night pondering, about the adventures I would discover, and the mysterious animals I would descry along the way.
-I had heard much about this unique part of the world that was still undisclosed to many in Europe and had read the accounts of the exploration of Samuel de Champlain of France in North America.
+I had spent the previous night pondering, about the fantastic adventures I would discover, and the mysterious creatures I would descry along the way.
+I had heard much about this unique part of the world that was still undisclosed to countless persons in Europe and had read the accounts of the exploration of Samuel de Champlain of France in North America.

 The chances for success unfolding were as feasible, as the chances for failure.
 I was totally aware of either extreme circumstance.

-We were a hundred and forty men on board the Aegeus, when the vessel embarked, from the port.
-The Aegeus was sturdily constructed of three hundred and ninety tons of hard iron plating.
+We were a hundred and forty men on board the Aegeus, when the vessel had embarked from the port.
+The Aegeus was sturdily constructed of three hundred and ninety tons of hard iron plating surface.